khadas/khadas_docs/linux/source/vim1/CaptureLog.md

 ## Send Log File

-When reporting problems on [Khadas Community](https://forum.khadas.com/) or to hello@khadas.com, please send the above log files to us.
+When reporting problems to [Khadas Community](forum.khadas.com) or hello@khadas.com, please send the above log files to us.